myclabs/DeepCopy/README.md

 If you use Doctrine and use cloning on lazy loaded entities, you might encounter errors mentioning missing fields on a Doctrine proxy class (...\\\_\_CG\_\_\Proxy).
-You can use the `DoctrineProxyFilter` to load the actual entity behind the Doctrine proxy class.
+You can use this filter to load the actual entity behind the Doctrine proxy class.

 **Make sure, though, to put this as one of your very first filters in the filter chain so that the entity is loaded before other filters are applied!**

 This filter won't stop the chain of filters (i.e. the next ones may be applied).

 ```php